Best 10 Full Body Exercises for Beginners: No Equipment Required

 - Calories Burned: Approximately 150-250 calories depending on intensity

-Start with this quick warm-up to prepare your muscles and joints for the workout.
+Start with these dynamic stretches to prepare your body for the workout.

 -